pvanisacker/heremaps/README.md

 app_code=my_app_code
 </code></pre>

-Without these settings lots of the functionality of the app will not work.
+Without these settings the app will not work.

 ## Versions
-   * 0.1: First version, includes marker map, cluster map and shape map
+   * 0.1: First version, includes marker map, cluster map and shape map.
+   * 0.2: Add more shapemaps, fix bug with reverse geocoding command.